Sandeep00022/vivahit-assignment/README.md

 Welcome to our Photo and Video Upload App!
 This application allows users to seamlessly upload and view both photos and videos.

+# Note:- The website is deployed on Render and will take atleast 1 min to start

 ## Video Explanation Drive link
 https://drive.google.com/file/d/1K55SbxNudVZr2M4jv4EwsovOAYpo61qY/view?usp=sharing